 Return to the ship for dinner on board this evening.

-After docking in Portrush and breakfast on board, journey to Giant’s Causeway, a UNESCO World Heritage site.
+After docking in Portrush and enjoying breakfast on board, head out for today’s excursion.

 Giant’s Causeway.
 An intriguing geological wonder, Giant’s Causeway is comprised of more than 40,000 interlocking, basalt columns that jut up along the shoreline like a miniature city of skyscrapers.
 While science tells us that these otherworldly stones were formed by ancient volcanic activity, legend has it that the giant Finn McCool placed them there to cross the water to fight a Scottish giant.

-Learn about the origin of this site, see unique formations like Giant’s Boot and the Wishing Chair, and observe the many seabirds, including the Northern Gannet, Northern Wheatear and the Eurasian Oystercatcher.
+Learn about the origin of this site, see unique formations such as Giant’s Boot and the Wishing Chair, and observe the many seabirds, including the Northern Gannet, Northern Wheatear and the Eurasian Oystercatcher.

 Return to the ship for dinner on board this evening.